Emma Allen: Career

-She chose to attend Yale University, partially because she liked Gilmore Girls.
+She chose to attend Yale University in part because she liked Gilmore Girls.
 In college, her bad luck earned her the nickname "Queen of Catastrophe."
 She studied English and Studio Art with coursework in photography.
-She wrote a column in the Yale Daily News called The Unethicist, in which she wrote tongue-in-cheek bad advice such as "Why You Shouldn't Recycle" and "Why You Should Live Your Life Exactly Modeled on Television Shows."
+She wrote a column in the Yale Daily News called "The Unethicist", in which she wrote tongue-in-cheek bad advice such as "Why You Shouldn't Recycle" and "Why You Should Live Your Life Exactly Modeled on Television Shows."
 Her senior thesis was a series of collages that included "family photographs, Polaroids, and crappy photos I'd taken of my friends...obscure books, manuals, and catalogs of dolls."

 After college, she worked as a bookseller at McNally Jackson in SoHo and as a freelance writer covering art.
 Her first position at The New Yorker was as assistant to editor Susan Morrison, working on pieces in the "Talk of the Town" section.
 She also started edited Daily Shouts, The New Yorker humor section, which published one or two humor pieces a day online.
 She had friends working as stand-up comics and writing for late-night shows, and she caught the attention of editor David Remnick for her ability to draw in fresh humor writers.

 In 2017, she became the youngest and first female cartoon editor for the magazine.
 Allen says that when Bob Mankoff passed on the role of cartoon editor to her, he gave her the following advice: "You pick what's funny.
 And you get rid of what's not funny.
 And fundamentally, that is all there is to it."
 Allen has stated that she would be unable to create rules of New Yorker cartoon humor because "the funniest [cartoons] defy the rules."
 She has built a reputation for selecting cartoons from a large, diverse group of cartoonists, and she told Washington Post that she has tried to publish humor that reflects "the incredibly vast world of comedy I was seeing at clubs and on TikTok."
 She has published more female cartoonists than previous editors.
 As of 2021, she has selected about 100 cartoonists, of which half were women, to publish work in The New Yorker for the first time.

 Allen intentionally chooses a variety of highbrow and lowbrow humor.
 In her current role, she edits the daily cartoons, written and drawn Daily Shouts, Blitt’s Kvetchbook, and humor videos for The New Yorker website.
 Each week, the magazine gets about a thousand submissions, of which she selects about sixty to present to David Remnick, who selects about fifteen.